disguise-one/RenderStream/README.md

 ## Application logging into RenderStream / d3

-Redirecting application logging into d3 console files allows the logging data to be distributed across the network, for viewing in the d3 application.
-This is useful, especially in clusters of more than one machine.
-In order to log information remotely in this manner, simply call `rs_logToD3` with the message you wish to send.
+Redirecting application logging into RenderStream allows the logging data to be distributed across the network, for viewing in the d3 application.
+This is extremely useful, especially in clusters of more than one render machine.
+In order to log information remotely in this manner, call `rs_logToD3` with the message you wish to send.

 Please ensure the data logged using this function is clean UTF-8.

+Messages are sent atomically, which means that the caller should not use multiple calls to `rs_logToD3` to build a single message.

+Messages have a timestamp prepended and newline appended to them.

 ## Reporting transient application status